alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 7. [Jupyter Configuration](#JupyterConfiguration)

 ### <a id="Introduction">Introduction</a>
-Below you will find the instructions on the installation of the Jupyter Notebook application responsible for training the neural network model used within KEEP.
-For the purpose of this tutorial all software and package prerequisites will be listed, and it will be assumed you are using the same versions.
+Below you will find the instructions on the installation of the Jupyter Notebook application responsible for training the neural network model used by **KEEP App**.
+For the purpose of this tutorial, all software and package prerequisites will be listed, and it will be assumed you are using the same versions.
 You may attempt installation using differing versions, but results may vary.

 It will also be assumed you are using the same directory structure for the project as described below.
 You may attempt to use a different directory structure, but you will need to be able to modify file-paths accordingly.